This is one of those really deceiving recipes.

 Fish sauce is the simply the added salt in many Asian cuisines.
 It also lends incredible umami to any dish (pungent irresistible flavor)!

 I am a very finicky fish eater…any sort of fish taste and I head for the hills, really.
 Even as far as my taste buds have come from my picky beginnings.
-Fish sauce even smells funkilicious, but once in your food and cooked, it makes dishes truly sing.
+Fish sauce even smells funkilicious, but once in your food and cooked, it makes dishes truly sing..so hang in there if you are wary!

 If you have ever eaten Thai or Vietnamese food, you can bet you have had fish sauce.